lisp-mirror/lqml/examples/swank-server/readme.md

 * install a fresh copy of Quicklisp on some desktop device, and copy over the whole directory `quicklisp` under `platforms/ios/assets/Library/` of this example

-* after installing the app on the iOS device, command `:q` will then simply load `quicklisp/setup` from the locally installed version